 - Take your miniature to the bathroom just after waking up and after every meal.
 It would be best to let them go for a potty break 30 to 60 minutes after every mealtime.
-Keep in mind that puppies under 12 weeks need food after every few hours, and the same way has to go to the bathroom frequently.
+Keep in mind that puppies under 12 weeks need food after every few hours, and in the same way have to go to the bathroom frequently.

-- In addition, take your baby to the same place for potty every time.
+- In addition, take your baby to the same place for the potty every time.
 In this way, he’ll get the idea of a potty place.

 Feed your furry friend at the same time every day.
 Make it a habit to provide him breakfast, lunch, and dinner at the time you’ve set.
 However, follow the exact timings for you too because mini Goldendoodles are very smart and quickly pick their owner’s habits.

-- Pay necessary attention to memorize them bedtime, exercise time and playtime.
+- Pay necessary attention to memorize them bedtime, exercise time, and playtime.

 - And more importantly!
 Don’t get frustrated when you feel your furball is not getting your point.
 Don’t punish him, and don’t even raise your voice.
 Consequently, you’ll lose his trust, and things will become hard for you.